 Instead, around 30 guests settled for the back-up plan and viewed live-streaming video of the eclipse from inside a UCCI auditorium.

-Richard McCloud of the Astronomical Society said the event still served an educational purpose.
+Richard McLeod of the Astronomical Society said the event still served an educational purpose.
 It was a focal point for 25 students who attended a three-day science and math summer camp.

 “A lot of their observances this afternoon will be based on the eclipse.
-They are going to be making pinhole cameras to see how those work as well,” Mr. McCloud said.
+They are going to be making pinhole cameras to see how those work as well,” Mr. McLeod said.

 “From the point of view of people interested in science, this is the kind of thing that gets everyone interested.
 Today so many people are interested.
 It would have been a great opportunity for us to get students going into the science area,” he said.